Greece Moments Greece Moments

 The Kastro towers over Chora

-Whether you come from the air or enter the port by ferry, the Kastro of Astypalea is visible from afar.
-Even when exploring, you will always spot it in the distance.
-The medieval castle is the icing on the cake of Chora and a witness to the centuries-old history of the island.
+Whether you arrive by air or enter the port by ferry, the Kastro of Astypalea is visible from afar.
+Even when exploring the island, you will always spot it in the distance.
+The medieval castle is the crowning glory of Chora and a testament to the centuries-old history of the island.

-An acropolis is said to have been located here as early as ancient times.
-Presumably, a fortification was already established in Byzantine times and over the centuries it served the islanders as a retreat in case of pirate attacks.
-From 1413 onwards, the Venetian occupiers, the Querini family, considered rebuilding the fortress, and so it received its present appearance.
+An acropolis is said to have been located here as far back as ancient times.
+Presumably, a fortification was already established during the Byzantine era, and over the centuries it served the islanders as a refuge in the event of pirate attacks.
+From 1413 onwards, the Venetian occupiers, the Querini family, undertook the rebuilding of the fortress, giving it the appearance it has today.

 Astypalea Highlights Kastro von Chora